FouzR/xovi-extensions/README.md

 After which, copy the files to `/home/root/xovi/exthome/qt-resource-rebuilder/` and restart xovi.

-These QMDs were tested to work in 3.15/16 and 3.17.
+These QMDs were tested to work in 3.15-3.18.
 Any bugs should be reported in the repo issues.

 ## Extensions